This online guide has all the information and links to documents you need to deliver coaching across the Frontline and Pathways programmes.

 Invoicing

-Each invoice should include session details including participant name, pathway or programme, session number, date and any ‘spent’ sessions (sessions cancelled with less than one business days’ notice or no shows) e.g. 25 Oct 2022 – Thomas Hayes, Pathway 1 (1) (no show).
+Each invoice should include session details including participant name, programme, session number, date and any ‘spent’ sessions e.g. 25 Oct 2022 – Thomas Hayes, Frontline 1 (Session 1) (no show).

 Scheduling sessions